Electrical System

 In my case, the contacts had fused, and melted away from the strip.
 The point source heating around the damaged contacts made the breaker work in an interesting way.

 Luckily, with minor modification, the breakers being sold nowadays are physically quite similar to what I had.
-At $3 a pop, all three breakers were replaced. [back to top]
+At $3 a pop, I replaced all three breakers.

 Light Switches